-In addressing the needs of low- and moderate-income households and the special needs population, the County's CDBG program will administer the projects listed in the table above.
+In addressing the needs of low- and moderate-income households and the special needs population, the County's CDBG program will administer projects such as public facility improvements and purchase of fire equipment.
+HOME funds will address affordable housing development and housing rehab activities.
 The projects will work towards addressing the priority needs in the County.
 These priorities are: